OXO Tot was born out of necessity. In five years, 25 babies were born to OXO’s then 50 employees.

 Solution 2: Make it fit

 Another space-saving issue we tackled was cabinet to countertop to drying rack ratio.
 We wanted to make sure our rack could sit flush against backsplashes, and that the top could be easily reached and removed without having to move the whole unit.
 So our team took measurements, lots of them.
-They calculated the average space between the bottom of kitchen cabinets and the top of the rack and built mockups of cabinets to test ease of use.
-This resulted in a right-sized design that works for most kitchen cabinet configuration.
+They went to different homes and calculated the average space between the bottom of kitchen cabinets and the top of the rack.
+They also built mockups of cabinets for user testing.
+This resulted in a right-sized design that works with most kitchen cabinet configurations.

 Solution 3: A better angle

-We also wanted to address a common parent pet peeve: thorough drying.
-Our original Bottle Drying Rack has specially designed pegs and raised “ribs” that elevate bottles so they don’t sit in a pool of water.
-We took inspiration from that design and (literally) turned it on it on its side.
+We also wanted to address a common parent pet peeve: thorough drying (or lack thereof) after cleaning bottles and sippy cups, Our original Bottle Drying Rack has specially designed pegs and raised “ribs” that elevate bottles so they don’t sit in a pool of water.
+We took inspiration from that design and (literally) turned it on its side.
 For the space-saving version, we angled the pegs at 48 degrees to force water downward and prevent pooling at bottlenecks.
 We then outfitted the base with the same raised ribs as the original, making it perfect for drying bottle nipples and sippy cup caps.
 The bottom of the rack has a drip spout for catching and draining water into sinks.

 Solution 4: Everything in its place